What We Do:

 - Enhance the pool of independently funded underrepresented scholars and researchers conducting substance use and addiction research.

 - Develop strategies to reduce health disparities and improve the health of vulnerable populations.

 What's New from ODHD?

 - Attention all New and At-Risk Investigators!

 We are excited to share a new and groundbreaking funding opportunity, the “NIDA, NIMH, and NINDS Research Opportunities for New and "At-Risk" Investigators to Promote Workforce Diversity (R01 Clinical Trial Optional.”
 This program is intended to support New and At-Risk Investigators from diverse backgrounds, including those from groups underrepresented in the health-related sciences proposing research within the mission of the participating NIH Institutes.
-See the FOA, PAR-22-181, to learn more about eligibility, the required Institutional Eligibility Letter, and other important aspects of this new opportunity.
+See the FOA, PAR-22-181 and FAQs page to learn more about eligibility, the required Institutional Eligibility Letter, and other important aspects of this new opportunity.
 NIDA intends to commit up to $5 million per fiscal year.
 Contact Dr. Albert Avila (email@example.com) if you have any questions.